 Poop Bags.
 Don’t be shy.
 Buy these in bulk, and put them everywhere.
 We have a few rolls stored in each vehicle, a few folded bags tucked into our wallets and handbags, more in the junk drawer in the kitchen, some tied onto our leashes, and some in a box in the backyard.
 Where to Buy: Amazon, Chewy, or the pet sections at Home Goods, TJ Maxx, Marshalls, and Ross.

 Collars and Leashes.
 There are four million different types of collars and leashes you can buy for your dog.
 Barrett dogs wear neoprene collars with brass name plates riveted directly onto the collar so that tags don’t jingle or fall off.
 For safety reasons, we also put our cell phone numbers on our dog’s name plates, along with a note that says “REWARD FOR RETURN” but we don’t list their call names.
 (It’s much harder to find and decide you’re going to keep “Little Joey” when you don’t really know his real name.)
 Where to Buy: Ours come from Paradise Dog Gear (Susan is a Weimaraner breede and owner, and we like supporting people who support the breed).
 Independent/small businesses like Gun Dog Supply or Dogs Unlimited also have a nice selection of collars and leashes.
 Note: Your puppy will also be going home with a neoprene collar made by either Northlink or Paradise Dog Gear, and that collar should fit until your puppy is about 12-16 weeks old.

 Sulfodene Hot Spot and Itch Relief Dog Spray.
 Dogs have a knack for getting scraped by bushes, bit by insects, reacting to pollen, etc. We keep a bottle of this in the first aid kit and spritz it on the dogs as needed.
 Vetricyn Would Care.
 Similarly, our dogs also get cuts, abrasions and wounds every now and again.
 We typically flush them out and spray on some Vetricyn spray to stave off infections.
-Both items can be purchased online or any local pet store.
+Where to Buy: Both items can be purchased online or any local pet store.

 The Optional List: